berniebrrr/BRRR.fi-protocol-contracts/README.md

 Only the admin can activate the Emergency functions to disable all future deposits and if the contract is offline, all deposits are automatically able to be withdrawal by the person who deposited them.
 See the code in this repo, or the docs below for those functions.

+## Continuous Rebases
+Rebases are controlled by an external contract called the Rebaser.
+This is comparable to Ampleforth's monetaryPolicy contract.
+It dictates how large the rebase is and what happens on the rebase.
+The YAM token just changes the supply based on what this contract provides it.

+There are a requirements before rebases are active:
+• Liquid YAM/yCRV market
+• init_twap()
+• activate_rebasing()

+Following the launch of the second pool, rebasing can begin its activation phase.
+This begins with init_twap() on the rebaser contract.
+Anyone can call this at anytime once there is a YAM/yCRV Uniswap V2 market.
+The oracle is designed to be 12 hours between checkpoints.
+Given that, 12 hours after init_twap() is called, anyone can call activate_rebasing().
+This turns rebasing on, permanently.
+Now anyone can call rebase() when inRebaseWindow() == true;.

+In a rebase, the order of operations are:
+• ensure in rebase window
+• calculate how far off-price is from the peg
+• dampen the rebase by the rebaseLag
+• if positive calculate protocol mint amount
+• change scaling factor, (in/de)flating the supply
+• sync uniswap, mint, sell to uniswap, transfer excess YAM and bought yCRV to reserves
+• call any extra functions governance adds in the future (i.e. Balancer gulps)

 ## Smart contracts